Bilinear Enhancements of Quandle Invariants: Bilinear Enhancements

 Moreover, for any knot or link $L$ we define $\Phi_X^{\phi,M}(L)$ and $\Phi_X^{\phi}(L)$ to be $\Phi_X^{\phi,M}(D)$ and $\Phi_X^{\phi}(D)$ respectively where $D$ is any diagram of $L$. \end{definition}

-Then, the above shows that we have the following corollary. \begin{corollary} For any finite quandle $X$, $\mathbb{F}$-vector space $V$ and $X$-bilinear form $\phi$, the multiset and polynomial $\Phi_X^{\phi,M}(L)$ $\Phi_X^{\phi}(L)$ are invariant under Reidemeister moves and hence invariants of oriented knots and links. \end{corollary}
+Then, the above shows that we have the following corollary. \begin{corollary} For any finite quandle $X$, $\mathbb{F}$-vector space $V$ and $X$-bilinear form $\phi$, the multiset $\Phi_X^{\phi,M}(L)$ and polynomial $\Phi_X^{\phi}(L)$ are invariant under Reidemeister moves and hence invariants of oriented links. \end{corollary}

-\begin{remark} We note that evaluating $\Phi_X^{\phi}(L)$ at $u=1$ yields the quandle counting invariant $|\mathrm{Hom}(Q(L),X)|$, so the new polynomial invariant is an enhancement of the quandle counting invariant.
+\begin{remark} We note that evaluating $\Phi_X^{\phi}(L)$ at $u=1$ yields the quandle counting invariant $|\mathrm{Hom}(\mathcal{Q}(L),X)|$, so the new polynomial invariant is an enhancement of the quandle counting invariant.
 In the next section we will we show that the enhancement is proper, i.e., not determined by the quandle counting invariant in general. \end{remark}

-\begin{remark} We note also that nothing in the definition of $\Phi_X^{\phi,M}(L)$ or $\Phi_X^{\phi}(L)$ depends on the supporting surface of having genus zero, so both are also well-defined invariants of virtual knots and links. \end{remark}
+\begin{remark} We note also that nothing in the definition of $\Phi_X^{\phi,M}(L)$ or $\Phi_X^{\phi}(L)$ depends on the supporting surface of having genus zero, so both are also well-defined invariants of virtual links. \end{remark}